<?xml version="1.0" encoding="UTF-8"?>

 <p>My goal is to equip you with the knowledge needed to make informed decisions.
 If you’re seeking clarity and personalized legal guidance on your DUI case and the RIDR program details presented below, <a href="/contact-us/">reach out</a> to <a href="/lawyers/w-f-casey-ebsary-jr/">Casey at DUI2Go.com</a> for expert assistance.</p>

-<p>Eligibility criteria include: the case must be a misdemeanor DUI offense; there can be no children in the vehicle; the breath alcohol concentration must be below 0.200%; there cannot have been a crash; there cannot be a prior DUI, alcohol-related reckless driving, driving while license suspended with serious bodily injury or death, leaving the scene of an accident with injury or death, or vehicular homicide charges; there cannot have been a prior DUI diversion program and no more than one non-DUI diversion program as an adult; and in the five years prior to the date of offense the driver cannot have had a prior adjudication withhold or any portion of a felony sentence.</p>
+<div class="schema-faq wp-block-yoast-faq-block"><div class="schema-faq-section" id="faq-question-1780699292681"><strong class="schema-faq-question"><strong><strong>Why was the First-Time DUI Diversion (RIDR) program created?</strong></strong></strong> <p class="schema-faq-answer">The program was created to address Hillsborough County’s high rates of DUI crashes, injuries, and fatalities.
+It aims to reduce recidivism and improve community safety by imposing enhanced sanctions on first-time, non-aggravated DUI offenders. </p> </div> <div class="schema-faq-section" id="faq-question-1780699318404"><strong class="schema-faq-question"><strong><strong>Who is eligible for the First-Time DUI Diversion program?</strong></strong></strong> <p class="schema-faq-answer">Eligibility criteria include: the case must be a misdemeanor DUI offense; there can be no children in the vehicle; the breath alcohol concentration must be below 0.200%; there cannot have been a crash; there cannot be a prior DUI, alcohol-related reckless driving, driving while license suspended with serious bodily injury or death, leaving the scene of an accident with injury or death, or vehicular homicide charges; there cannot have been a prior DUI diversion program and no more than one non-DUI diversion program as an adult; and in the five years prior to the date of offense the driver cannot have had a prior adjudication withhold or any portion of a felony sentence.</p> </div> <div class="schema-faq-section" id="faq-question-1780699341273"><strong class="schema-faq-question"><strong><strong>How are cases selected for the program?</strong></strong></strong> <p class="schema-faq-answer">Your <a href="/lawyers/w-f-casey-ebsary-jr/">attorney </a>can request consideration.
+The State Attorney’s Office evaluates cases individually based on the specific facts.
+They have the sole discretion to determine eligibility.
+Sanction levels are determined by BAC and the nature of the offense.</p> </div> <div class="schema-faq-section" id="faq-question-1780699361047"><strong class="schema-faq-question"><strong><strong>What are the benefits of accepting a plea offer under this program?</strong></strong></strong> <p class="schema-faq-answer">Benefits include: No Conviction; reduced charge to reckless driving; withhold adjudication; 12 months probation; vehicle immobilization for 10 days; avoidance of a DUI conviction on their record; and completion of DUI school and any recommended treatment.</p> </div> <div class="schema-faq-section" id="faq-question-1780699385864"><strong class="schema-faq-question"><strong><strong>What are the restrictions during the diversion program?</strong></strong></strong> <p class="schema-faq-answer">Restrictions include: no possession or consumption of alcohol, illegal drugs, or non-prescribed drugs during the 12-month probation period; payment of standard court costs and cost of supervision; and completion of DUI school and any recommended treatment</p> </div> </div>

-<hr class="wp-block-separator alignfull has-alpha-channel-opacity"/>
+<hr class="wp-block-separator alignfull has-alpha-channel-opacity" />

 <h2 class="wp-block-heading" id="h-table-summarizing-the-first-time-dui-diversion-ridr-program">Table Summarizing the First-Time DUI Diversion (RIDR) Program:</h2>